 ROMANTIC POETRY

 THE POEMS OF GIACOMO LEOPARDI.
-Here is the HTML Project Gutenberg edition of Leopardi, the melancholic hunchback who was the Lord Byron and Shelley of Italian literature — the greatest Italian Romantic poet, translated by Frederick Townsend in 1887.
+Here is the Project Gutenberg text-only edition of Leopardi, the melancholic hunchback who was the Lord Byron and Shelley of Italian literature — the greatest Italian Romantic poet, translated by Frederick Townsend in 1887.
 Alternately, here are the poems in a PDF edition, the Bickersteth translation of 1923, with a biographical note.
-02/2011
+04/2016

 RETURN TO POET'S PRESS CATALOG PAGE